DishantB0411/Dishant_Bothra_Datahack/README.md

    pip install -r requirements.txt
    ```

-3. Run the Jupyter notebook `vaccine_prediction.ipynb` to execute the code step-by-step or view the results.
+3. Run the Jupyter notebook `vaccine_prediction_dishant_bothra.ipynb` to execute the code step-by-step or view the results.

 4. Modify parameters or models as needed for further experimentation.